A BRIEF HISTORY OF INDIA

 However in 1804 the British suffered some defeats and they made peace.
 Another war broke out in 1817.
 This time the Maratha chiefs were all defeated and they were forced to accept British rule.
 By 1819 the East India Company was in control of most of India except the North West.

 Outside British control was a powerful Sikh kingdom.
-However the leader of the Sikhs, Ranjit Singh, died in 1839 and fighting began over the succession.
+However, the leader of the Sikhs, Ranjit Singh, died in 1839 and fighting began over the succession.
 In 1845-46 the British fought a war against the Sikhs.
-After bitter fighting they captures Lahore.
-The Sikhs were forced to surrender Kashmir and parts of the Punjab.
-However a second war was fought in 1848-49.
+After bitter fighting they captured Lahore.
+The Sikhs were forced to surrender Kashmir and parts of Punjab.
+However, a second war was fought in 1848-49.
 The fighting was bitter but in March 1849 the East India Company took control of all of Punjab.

 The Indian Mutiny

 Meanwhile the British recaptured Delhi in September.
 The British recaptured Lucknow in March 1858.
 Sir Hugh Rose took the rebel stronghold of Jahnsi on 3 April.
 He decisively defeated a rebel leader, Tantia Topi, on 19 June 1858 at the battle of Gwalior.
 This blow broke the back of the rebellion.
-The British then 'mopped up' the remaining rebels.
-By the end of 1858 the rebellion was over.
-However the East India Company lost control of India.
+The British than 'mopped up' the remaining rebels.
+By the end of 1858, the rebellion was over.
+However, the East India Company lost control of India.
 On 1 September 1858 control was transferred to the British government.

 In 1905 the British divided Bengal.
 They did this to make it easier to rule.
 This move provoked unrest in Bengal.
 People demonstrated and boycotted British goods.

 Gandhi continued campaigning.
 He was arrested again in 1932 and in 1933 but both times was soon released.
-By 1935 the British realised that Indian independence was inevitable, sooner or later.
+By 1935 the British realized that Indian independence was inevitable, sooner or later.
 In that year they granted a new constitution.
-When it came in effect, in 1937, Indians were allowed to elect provincial assemblies.
+When it came into effect, in 1937, Indians were allowed to elect provincial assemblies.
 (Although the British retained control of central government).